-In March 2017, the Company expanded the Elephant Mountain Project with the acquisition of an option to earn a 100% ownership in the Trout-Wolverine property located northeast of the Elephant Property.
-The Trout-Wolverine was expanded to form a single claim group in September 2018 (4,800 acres).
-Under the terms of the final Option Agreement executed in April 2018, Endurance can earn a 100% interest in the Trout-Wolverine property by completing a total of US\$200,000 (incurred) in exploration expenditures, delivering 300,000 Endurance common shares by December 31, 2022 (25,000 shares were issued at a value of \$1,875), and making US\$180,000 (\$15,000 paid) in cash payments by December 31, 2024.
+The Company expanded the Project with a March 2017 option to earn a 100% ownership in the Trout-Wolverine Property located northeast of the Elephant Property.
+The Trout-Wolverine Property was expanded to form a single contiguous claim group in September 2018 (4,800 acres).
+Under the terms of the final Option Agreement executed in April 2018, Endurance can earn a 100% interest in the Trout-Wolverine Property by completing a total of US\$200,000 (incurred) in exploration expenditures, delivering 300,000 Endurance common shares by December 31, 2022 (25,000 shares were issued at a value of \$1,875), and making US\$180,000 (\$25,000 paid to date) in cash payments by December 31, 2024.
 The option is subject to a 2% NSR ("Trout-Wolverine NSR") and the Company can purchase half the Trout-Wolverine NSR at any time for US\$500,000.

-The Elephant Mountain Project area is interpreted to be part of the family of reduced intrusion-related gold system (RIRG) similar to Kinross Gold Corp.'s Fort Knox Mine, Ryan Lode and True North deposits located in the nearby Fairbanks Gold Mining district in Alaska, other deposits like Golden Summit in Alaska, as well as the Brewery Creek, Dublin Gulch (Eagle) and Coffee deposits in the Yukon.
+The Project area is interpreted to be part of the family of reduced intrusion-related gold system (RIRG) similar to Kinross Gold Corp.'s Fort Knox Mine, Ryan Lode and True North deposits located in the nearby Fairbanks Gold Mining district in Alaska, other deposits like Golden Summit in Alaska, as well as the Brewery Creek, Dublin Gulch (Eagle) and Coffee deposits in the Yukon.
 All of these RIRG deposits are interpreted to be related to late Cretaceous-aged intrusive events within the Tintina Gold Province of Alaska and the Yukon, and are associated with historic placer gold mining activity.
-The intrusive complex related to the six (6) known km-scale exploration targets at the Elephant Mountain Project is a multiphase Cretaceous-aged granodiorite, diorite, syenomonzonite and granite plutons that intrude quartzite, siltstone and shale with significant alteration haloes of hornfels.
+The intrusive complex related to the six (6) known km-scale exploration targets at the Project is a multi-phase Cretaceous-aged granodiorite, diorite, syenomonzonite and granite plutons that intrude quartzite, siltstone and shale with significant alteration haloes of hornfels.